Porto Santo Airport

-Porto Santo Airport (Aeroporto de Porto Santo) (IATA: PXO, ICAO: LPPS) is an airport located in Vila Baleira, the capital of Porto Santo Island, Madeira.
+Porto Santo Airport (Aeroporto de Porto Santo) (IATA: PXO, ICAO: LPPS) is an international airport located in Vila Baleira, the capital of Porto Santo Island, Madeira.

 The military Maneuver Aerodrome n.° 3 (Aeródromo de Manobra n.º 3) or AM3 is co-located within the limits of civilian Porto Santo Airport.

 History

 The island of Porto Santo was the first of the Madeira Islands to obtain an airport.
 In 1959, its runway was built with an initial length of 2000 m.
 The first aircraft to land at this airport was a TAP Air Portugal Douglas DC-4, on 20 July 1960.

 The airport's infrastructure has improved over time, with increases to the runway length and in ramp surface.
 The last improvements to the airport structure were finalized on 28 August 1995, with the inauguration of a new passenger terminal and a new increase in runway length, which then reached 3000 m.
 The runway was also re-paved.